-The way in which scores and ratings are calculated has shifted slightly following feedback from teachers, school leaders, and district personnel who felt the former scoring system failed to align with their professional values and impeded coaching conversations.
+The way in which scores and ratings are calculated has shifted slightly following feedback from educators, school leaders, and district personnel who felt the former scoring system failed to align with their professional values and impeded coaching conversations and to align to the scoring process for teachers and principals.
 The following sections detail the scoring process.

-Note that no changes are being proposed to the progressive scoring at the professional practice level, meaning that an educator must still get all of the professional practices found in Level 1 (formerly known as Basic) and all of the professional practices found in Level 2 (formerly known as Partially Proficient) in order to receive a rating of Level 2 Practices in a specific element.
+Note that no changes were made to the progressive scoring at the professional practice level, meaning that an educator must still get all of the professional practices found in Level 1 (formerly known as Basic) and all of the professional practices found in Level 2 (formerly known as Partially Proficient) in order to receive a rating of Level 2 Practices in a specific element.